 What is the cheapest fitness app subscription in 2026?

 Nike Training Club is entirely free with no paid tier, making it the cheapest option.
-Among paid apps, FitCraft and Freeletics offer some of the lowest annual costs when paid upfront.
-Apple Fitness+ is also competitively priced at $9.99/month or $79.99/year, but requires an Apple device.
-Most apps offer free trials ranging from 7 to 30 days.
+Among paid apps, FitCraft and Freeletics offer some of the lowest annual subscription costs when paid upfront.
+Apple Fitness+ is also competitively priced, but requires an Apple device.
+Most paid apps offer a free version or limited free tier to try before subscribing.

-Which fitness apps have free tiers or free trials in 2026?
+Which fitness apps have free tiers or free versions in 2026?

 Nike Training Club is completely free.
 Peloton offers a limited free tier (App One).
 Fitbod offers 3 free workouts.
-FitCraft, Freeletics, Sweat, and Centr all offer free trial periods.
-Apple Fitness+ includes a 1-month free trial and is bundled free with some Apple device purchases.
+FitCraft, Freeletics, Sweat, and Centr all offer free versions or limited free access.
+Apple Fitness+ is bundled free with some Apple device purchases and available as a subscription separately.

 Is it cheaper to pay monthly or annually for fitness apps?

 Almost every fitness app offers significant discounts for annual billing.
-Typical savings range from 30% to 50% compared to monthly pricing.
-For example, Freeletics drops from $12.49/month to the equivalent of about $7.50/month on an annual plan.
-Centr saves you 67% on annual billing.
-If you plan to use an app for more than 3-4 months, annual billing almost always saves money.
+Typical savings range from 30% to 67% compared to monthly pricing, depending on the app.
+Fitbod and Centr offer some of the steepest annual discounts; Peloton's annual discount is more modest.
+If you plan to use an app for more than 3-4 months, annual billing almost always saves money — check each app's current pricing page for exact figures.

 What do you get with a Peloton subscription vs Apple Fitness+ in 2026?

-Peloton App One ($15.99/month) gives access to thousands of on-demand classes, Peloton IQ recommendations, and limited live classes.
-App+ ($28.99/month) adds the full class library, programs, and advanced analytics.
-Apple Fitness+ ($9.99/month or $79.99/year) offers studio-quality workout videos, integration with Apple Watch metrics, and new content weekly.
-Peloton has a larger class library; Apple Fitness+ has tighter device integration and a lower price.
+Peloton's entry tier gives access to thousands of on-demand classes, Peloton IQ recommendations, and limited live classes.
+The mid tier adds the full class library, programs, and advanced analytics.
+Apple Fitness+ offers studio-quality workout videos, integration with Apple Watch metrics, and new content weekly.
+Peloton has a larger class library; Apple Fitness+ has tighter device integration and a lower subscription price.
+Check each app's current page for exact tier pricing.

 Which fitness app gives the best value per dollar in 2026?